elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 `plants` create table, referring to the `locations` table.
 This implies we use its default primary key, `id`.
 Obviously, for the migration to work, the `create table(:locations)` must precede the creation of the `plants` table, since we're referring the first from the second.

+Compare this to the schema definition, and you should be perplex about how we approached the `belongs_to` line.
+Keep that for a couple of paragraphs, we will come to it.

 With this `initial_migration` in place, let's apply it, so that we can finally have a look at the database tables.